Mo-Khd/Arduino-Quadcopter-with-Android/README.md

 # Arduino Quadcopter with Android smartphones
-Building a Quadcopter using Arduino and Android smartphones as a bluetooth controller.
+Building an Arduino Quadcopter using Android smartphones as a bluetooth controller.
 This project is based on a 2015-2016 university research.
 1. QuadController-Project: The full Android Java project files.
 2. Research Presentation & PDFs: Theoretical part.
 3. Arduino.ino: Ardunio source code.